bitrise-io/stacks/content/changelogs/aws/aws-linux-baremetal.md

 ### Stack update `2024w30`

 - Bitrise Tooling Update
-- Java 17 added as default
+- JDK 17 is the new default version (JDK 11 remains installed)